Table of Contents

 β¨ Special Notes:

-π Table 20.17.1.2(c) β ESFR Sprinkler Protection for Indoor Storage of Idle Wood Pallets (Explained Simply)
+π ESFR Sprinkler Protection for Idle Wood Pallets

-βΆοΈ Fire Protection Setup Using ESFR Sprinklers for Pallet Storage
+βΆοΈ Table Title: Fire Protection Setup Using ESFR Sprinklers for Pallet Storage

-This table explains how to protect indoor idle wood pallets using **Early Suppression Fast Response (ESFR) sprinklers** β including the required K-factors, ceiling heights, storage heights, and minimum pressures! π
+Protecting idle wood pallets indoors using Early Suppression Fast Response (ESFR) sprinklers β specifying the correct K-factors, ceiling heights, storage heights, and minimum operating pressures! π

 π§Ή How to Read This Table:

-- Type of Sprinkler: ESFR β pendent (downward facing) or upright (upward facing).
+- Type of Sprinkler: β ESFR (pendent or upright type).

-- Location of Storage: Either on the floor or on open racks without solid shelves.
+- Location of Storage: β Floor or open racks (no solid shelves).

-- Nominal K-Factor: Sprinkler size (higher K = bigger water discharge).
+- Nominal K-Factor: β Sprinkler size β larger K = more water output.

-- Maximum Storage Height: How high the pallets can be stacked safely.
+- Max Storage Height: β How high pallets are allowed to stack.

-- Maximum Ceiling/Roof Height: How tall the building roof can be.
+- Max Ceiling Height: β How high the building roof can be.

-- Minimum Operating Pressure: The minimum water pressure needed at the sprinkler head (in psi and bar).
+- Minimum Operating Pressure: β The least water pressure (psi/bar) needed at sprinkler head for activation.

 π§ Key Observations: